sarfraznawaz2005/floyer/README.md

 ## Introduction ##

-Floyer is simple and fast deployment tool using git and FTP - especially useful for shared hosting.
+Floyer is simple and fast deployment tool using git/svn and FTP - especially useful for shared hosting.

 To run deployment, just type this on terminal: `php floyer deploy`.
 See below for command options.